openavr/meta-openavr/Docs/Provisioning.rst

 that would mean generating a unique rootfs image for each device which is problematic.

-A more managable method is to use a provisioning service to:
+A more manageable method is to use a provisioning service to:

-* Generate the device specific provisioning data.
+* Generate the device specific provisioning data (aka DevCfg).
 * Package all of the data into a squashfs image.
 * Sign the squashfs image.
-* Provide an API for the device to fetch the squashfs image.
+* Provide an API for the device to fetch the DevCfg image.

 When a device is being provisioned, it can:

-* Fetch a provisioning data image from the provisioning service.
+* Fetch a DevCfg image from the provisioning service.
 * Verify the image against the signature.
-* Read-only mount the provisioning data squash image into the rootfs using overlayfs.
+* Read-only mount the DevCfg image into the rootfs using overlayfs.

-A device can be reprovisioned at any time by having it fetch a new provisioning image from the provisioning service.
+A device can be reprovisioned at any time by having it fetch a new DevCfg image from the provisioning service.

 The provisioning service could store the images such that a device can request the image again if needed.
-Some ofthe provisioning data could be static for a device, while other data could need to be updated over time.
-The provisioning service provide the device with an updated provisioning data images in this way.
+Some of the provisioning data could be static for a device, while other data could need to be updated over time.
+The provisioning service can provide the device with an updated provisioning data images in this way.

 The provisioning service could also use MQTT (or any event messaging service) to send a message to the device indicating that the device needs to update